AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 built in

-superspaces, where additional dimensions of a spinor
+superspaces, where additional dimensions of a

-character expressing the internal properties of interactions are
+spinor character expressing the internal properties of

-Kaluza-Klein theory could unify all known
+11-dimensional Kaluza-Klein theory could unify all known

 particle interactions - see §B.6.
 Kaluz-Klein theories also